eerkela/bertrand/docs/source/content/api/extension_func.rst

     ExtensionFunc.remove_arg
     ExtensionFunc.reset_defaults

-By default, the decorated function behaves exactly like the original.
+The behavior of the original function is otherwise unchanged.

 .. doctest::